Multiple myeloma: Signs and symptoms

-Bone pain affects almost 70% of people with multiple myeloma and is one of the most common symptoms.
-Myeloma bone pain usually involves the spine and ribs and worsens with activity.
-Persistent, localized pain may indicate a pathological bone fracture.
-Involvement of the vertebrae may lead to spinal cord compression or kyphosis.
-Myeloma bone disease is due to the overexpression of receptor activator for nuclear factor κ B ligand (RANKL) by bone marrow stroma.
-RANKL activates osteoclasts, which resorb bone.
-The resultant bone lesions are lytic (cause breakdown) in nature.
-They are best seen in plain radiographs, which may show "punched-out" resorptive lesions (including the "raindrop" appearance of the skull on radiography).
+By the time most people are diagnosed with multiple myeloma, they have symptoms caused by cancer cells growing within the bone marrow.
+More than 80% have symptoms of bone damage at the time of diagnosis; this can manifest as bone pain and fractures.
+Bone pain can occur anywhere in the body, but most often involves the back, hips, or skull.
+Weakened bones in the spine can collapse, causing spinal cord compression that results in sudden back pain as well as numbness or weakness in the limbs.
 The breakdown of bone also leads to the release of calcium ions into the blood, leading to hypercalcemia and its associated symptoms.

 Anemia

 The anemia found in myeloma is usually normocytic and normochromic.
 It results from the replacement of normal bone marrow by infiltrating tumor cells and inhibition of normal red blood cell production (hematopoiesis) by cytokines.

 Impaired kidney function

 Impaired kidney function may develop, either acutely or chronically, and with any degree of severity.

 The most common cause of kidney failure in multiple myeloma is due to proteins secreted by the malignant cells.
 Myeloma cells produce monoclonal proteins of varying types, most commonly immunoglobulins (antibodies) and free light chains, resulting in abnormally high levels of these proteins in the blood.
 Depending on the size of these proteins, they may be excreted through the kidneys.
 These proteins and light chains can damage the kidneys.
 Increased bone resorption leads to hypercalcemia and causes nephrocalcinosis, thereby contributing to kidney failure.
 Amyloidosis is a distant third in the causation.
 People with amyloidosis have high levels of amyloid protein that can be excreted through the kidneys and cause damage to the kidneys and other organs.

 Light chains produce myriad effects that can manifest as the Fanconi syndrome (type II kidney tubular acidosis).